automagisch/ratchet/README.md

 This Gulp package taking care of the hbs precompilation in Ratchet:
 [gulp-handlebars](https://www.npmjs.com/package/gulp-handlebars)

+**Minification**
+Minifying your code is easy, just run `gulp build --production` and minification is done automagically.
+This goes for seperate gulp tasks as well, like `gulp styles --production` and `gulp babel --production`.

 ### Configurables
 There are (and will be) more easy configurables in Ratchet.
 They all live in config.ini, and can be changed there.